JackPikatea/pikatea-documentation/docs/guide/twitch.md

 - !null - plays the null pointer error overlay
 - !print [message] - prints out [message] on a receipt
 - !printable - returns receipt printable characters
-- !resetcamera - resets the facecam if it looses tracking
+- !resetcamera - resets the facecam if it looses tracking (NOT WORKING)
 - !rules - view giveaway rules
 - !shop/!site/!website - https://www.pikatea.com
 - !side - switch the camera to the side view if the current scene is the top view